uni-tue-kn/mpls-mna-stateless-egress-protection/draft-ihle-mpls-mna-stateless-egress-protection.md

 {{?I-D.ietf-mpls-mna-hdr}} defines the encoding of such network actions and their data in the MPLS stack.
 Those network actions are processed by all nodes on a path (hop-by-hop), by only selected nodes, or on an ingress-to-egress basis.

-This document defines the Stateless MPLS Egress Protection (SMEP) network action.
+This document defines the Stateless MNA-based Egress Protection (SMEP) network action.
 With SMEP, egress bypass tunnels are carried in a network action in the MPLS stack.
 The ingress router pushes the MPLS stack containing the SMEP network action.
 On an egress failure, the bypass MPLS label in the network action is used to protect the egress tunnel.